Assistance programs Frederick County Maryland.

 - Foreclosure and eviction prevention - They have helped hundreds of local families either avoid evictions or foreclosures.
 They accomplish this by providing assistance through financial assistance and direct cash grants from the Religious Coalition.
 In addition, they also partner closely with local government (both state of Maryland and Frederick) and other agencies, and have created a system that has been established to help prevent evictions.
 In addition, families are also helped with budget and debt counseling to prevent future problems, such as foreclosures.
 Click here to learn about Maryland foreclosure mediation programs.

-- Utility bills - The Religious Coalition’s Energy Assistance Fund will help clients by working with the Frederick County Department of Social Services (DSS).
+- Utility bill help - The Religious Coalition’s Energy Assistance Fund will help clients by working with the Frederick County Department of Social Services (DSS).
 There may be funds for heating, water, electric and grants for utilities or other hardship funds.
 Find details on government grants for individuals.

-- Emergency food - Get access to free food, groceries, personal toiletries and other stuff for an emergency.
+- Free emergency food - Get access to free food, groceries, personal toiletries and other stuff for an emergency.

 - Medical bills, prescriptions, and other health care needs - Vouchers for prescriptions and health care expenses are supplied for care to patients, and the vouchers are arranged through a network of providers such as dentists, physicians, and pharmacists.
 The religious coalition also makes referrals to other local agencies and services.

 Additional services may be provided by the Coalition, as funding and resources allow.
 More on Religious Coalition emergency financial assistance.

 Seton Center Inc. is an agency that helps families in Emmitsburg and Frederick County.
 They help low income and people at or below the federal government poverty level.
 Among some of the services they offer include the following.
 Phone (301) 447-6102